ATM Jackpotting

 Positive Technologies, 2018

-Attackers need to gain physical access to the ATM when conducting a jackpotting attack.
+When conducting a jackpotting attack, attackers need to gain physical access to the ATM.
+Either by opening the machine’s casing or using specialized tools to connect to its internal components.
 This, however, is not too much of a challenge.
 Because, most offsite ATMs lack sufficient physical protection.
+Once they have access, they install malware or manipulate the ATM’s hardware to gain control over its operations.
 CCTV vigilance or the eyes of the public are security obstacles that can be easily bypassed.

 In addition to attackers’ ability to go unnoticed, their devices, too, perform covertly.
 ATM jackpotting hardware attack tools operate on the physical layer, which goes uncovered by existing security solutions.
 The lack of physical layer visibility means that when a rogue device gets inserted into the ATM, it raises no security alarms.
 If there’s nothing in place to stop the bad guys and their hacking tools, ATM jackpotting attacks become pretty tempting.